Le conditionnel: the Conditional in French

 - Example:

-but: Aurais-tu sorti les carottes du frigo ?
-Would you have taken the carrots out of the fridge?
+- but: Aurais-tu sorti les carottes du frigo ?
+Would you have taken the carrots out of the refrigerator?

 Participe passé